muehlefeldt/unity-machine-learning/docs/run-log.md

 * Sparse reward.
 Addreward() moved back to OnActionReceived().
 * Reward progress is very nice.

+## 1391
+* Based on the promissing results of 1390 a longer run with 10e6 steps.
+* Otherwise same as 1390.

 ## ToDo for the night
 * How do we ensure enough distance between agent and target at respawn?
+That is still a problem on 2024-01-22